 The Australian Government defines a Workplace Health and Safety Management System (WHSMS) as a set of policies, procedures and plans that systematically manages health and safety at work and can help to minimise the risk of injury and illness from workplace operations.

-We asked Brianna McCormick, Safety Consultant at Recovery Partners, to share her insights about WHSMS and why you need one.
+We asked Brianna M, Safety Consultant at Recovery Partners, to share her insights about WHSMS and why you need one.

 Brianna, in your words, what is a Work Health Safety Management System?